moby/moby/docs/sources/reference/run.md

     100    {C0}		0	100% of CPU0
     101    {C1}		1	100% of CPU1
     102    {C1}		2	100% of CPU2

+### Cpuset constraint

+We can set cpus in which to allow execution for containers.

+Examples:

+    $ sudo docker run -ti --cpuset-cpus="1,3" ubuntu:14.04 /bin/bash

+This means processes in container can be executed on cpu 1 and cpu 3.

+    $ sudo docker run -ti --cpuset-cpus="0-2" ubuntu:14.04 /bin/bash

+This means processes in container can be executed on cpu 0, cpu 1 and cpu 2.

 ## Runtime privilege, Linux capabilities, and LXC configuration